Therapy Dogs That Heal and Inspire

 We provide:

-• Documentation of training hours and evaluation results
+• Documentation of training hours.

-• Guidance for ongoing mentorship and re-evaluation
+• Guidance for ongoing mentorship and annual refresher training to maintain skills.

-therapy dog at assisted living center
+therapy dogs training at assisted living center in spokane Washington

-Benefits of Therapy Dogs
+Benefits of a Therapy Dog

-Therapy dog at a veterans center
+Therapy dogs at a veterans center

 For Facilities: Improved morale, reduced stress, and enhanced community engagement.